The Quick Verdict

 Hiking

 Zion wins for serious hikers.
-The Narrows, Angels Landing, Observation Point, West Rim Trail.
-These are bucket-list hikes that combine physical challenge with incredible scenery.
+The Narrows, Angels Landing, Observation Point, the West Rim Trail.
+These are bucket-list hikes that combine physical challenge with scenery that makes you forget your legs hurt.
 Zion’s trails are longer, steeper, and more varied.
+The park has over 90 miles of trails and the backcountry permits open up multi-day routes most folks never see.

 Bryce has excellent shorter hikes.
 Navajo Loop, Queen’s Garden, Peek-a-Boo Loop.
 They’re moderate in difficulty and put you face to face with the hoodoos.
-But they lack the adrenaline factor of Zion’s marquee trails.
+The 23-mile Under-the-Rim Trail is a legitimate backpacking route for folks who want more.
+But Bryce’s trails lack the adrenaline factor of Zion’s marquee hikes.

 Edge: Zion for serious hikers.
-Bryce for casual hikers.
+Bryce for casual hikers and families.

 Crowds

 Zion’s shuttle system means everyone funnels through the same canyon floor.
 The popular trailheads can feel packed, especially in summer.
-The Narrows on a July morning looks like a concert crowd.
+The Narrows on a July morning looks like a concert crowd wading upriver.
+I’ve counted 200 people in a single frame at the entrance to Wall Street.
+Parking at the Springdale lots fills by 8am in peak season.

 Edge: Bryce Canyon by a comfortable margin.